-This comprehensive article is for all you aspiring eco-moms out there looking for easy green tips to help you live a more sustainable lifestyle for you and your family.
+This comprehensive article is for all you aspiring eco-moms out there looking for easy green tips to help you and your family live a more sustainable lifestyle.

 Even if you already consider yourself pretty green, I think you’ll still find an idea or two to further reduce your carbon footprint.

 Let’s start by talking about what “being green” even means!
 Really want it comes down to is reducing your impact on the environment.

 As I mention in my article on Raising a Green Baby featured on Birth Eat Love:

 Everyday things from cooking to showering to driving all use the earth’s resources in one way or another.
 We want to make smart choices to have the smallest environmental footprint possible.

 Another aspect of being green is about health and happiness, keeping things as natural as possible to reduce the toxins entering your body.